When should I introduce my child to school?

 11.40am Class resumes.

 1.05pm Play time

-1.35pm The bell is rung so children can get a drink, go to the toilet and prepare for lessons.
+1.35pm The bell is rung so children can get a drink, go to the toilet and prepare for class time.

 1.40pm Afternoon lessons begin.

 3.00pm School finishes.